Princess-org/Princess-org.github.io/source/usage.rst

 In order to use Princess you can either download the package from Github or check out the repository and build it yourself.

-Do note that llvm-13 is required for the compiler to run.
+Currentl llvm-13 is required for the compiler to run.
 It is expected to find the compiler on the path, so you need to hook it up like that.
 On Windows it calls ``clang`` and on linux ``clang-13``.
 Make sure that it is supplied via the PATH.